-In this guide, we will be taking a look at how you can disable MPO also known as Multiplane overlay in Windows 10 and Windows 11.
 When it comes to disabling the Multiplane overlay in Windows, it needs to be done from within the Windows registry editor so you might want to create a backup of the registry before making the changes.

 Although it is safe to disable MPO in Windows 10/11 if you were to accidentally edit the wrong thing within the Registry Editor, you could cause damage to Windows.
-But as long as you follow our easy step by step guide below then you will be fine.
+But as long as you follow our easy step-by-step guide below then you will be fine.

 Related: Fix NVIDIA/AMD flicker & stutter in Windows